Jean-Baptiste Dumangin

-Jean-Baptiste Eugénie Dumangin (or Du Mangin) (7 March 1744 – 28 March 1826) was a French physician known to have participated in the final treatment and autopsy of Louis XVII, the younger son of King Louis XVI and Queen Marie Antoinette.
+Jean-Baptiste Eugénie Dumangin (or Du Mangin) (7 March 1744 – 28 March 1826) was a French medical doctor known to have participated in the final treatment and autopsy of Louis XVII, the younger son of King Louis XVI and Queen Marie Antoinette.
 His two favourite fields were therapeutics and hygiene.

 Biography

-He was born in Château-Thierry (Aisne), son of Jean Dumangin (1710-1769), directeur des Aides (Note: A Directeur des Aides et Droits was a senior clerk in the finance administration in a généralité: he directed the clerks of the control room in a Généralité and reported on his operations to the Director General of the King's Farms.), and Jeanne Eugénie de La Haye de la Gonnière.
+He was born in Château-Thierry (Aisne), son of Jean Dumangin (1710–1769), directeur des Aides (Note: A Directeur des Aides et Droits was a senior clerk in the finance administration in a généralité: he directed the clerks of the control room in a Généralité and reported on his operations to the Director General of the King's Farms.), and Jeanne Eugénie de La Haye de la Gonnière.
 He was received as a doctor in Paris on 15 September 1768 and made "acte de régence" on 17 September of the same year.
 (Note: To make "acte de régence" consisted in presiding over the defence of a candidate's thesis out of turn.)
 In 1780, he was elected Professor of Pharmacy at the Faculty of Medicine and Doctor of the Hôpital de la Charité (renamed Hospice de l'Unité during the revolutionary period) in Paris.
-He worked there with Jean-Nicolas Corvisart (1755-1821), who became Napoleon's first physician and a member of the Académie Nationale de Médecine.
+He worked there with Jean-Nicolas Corvisart (1755–1821), who became Napoleon's first physician and a member of the Académie Nationale de Médecine.

 He was editor of the Journal de médecine, de chirurgie et de pharmacie from 1776.